spiry32/winnytool/README.md

 # How to use?
 You have 2 options :

-1 Just run the .exe (Works without installing golang)
+1 Just run the .exe as an Administrator (Works without installing golang)

                              -OR-